 In 1764 France a creature that would be later called “The Beast of Gévaudan” terrorized the populace for several years, racking up over a hundred kills and even more injuries, until King Louis XV sent two professional wolf-hunters to take care of the problem.
 This is one of those true stories that is so incredible that one immediately thinks how awesome a movie of this would be.
-Lucky for us director Christoph Gans had the same sentiment so in 2001 he brought to the screen Brotherhood of the Wolf a spectacularly beautiful version of the story only his take on the tale would have an added bonus in that his account would tell the “never before told true story” behind the events of this 18th century legend.
+Lucky for us director Christoph Gans had the same sentiment so in 2001 he brought to the screen Brotherhood of the Wolf a spectacularly beautiful version of the story only his take on the tale would have an added bonus in that his account would tell the “never before told true story” behind the events of this 18th-century legend.
 And just how can one improve on such a tale?
-Well for starters you include kung fu heroes, a conspiracy to undermine the crown, Vatican spies, and a menacing monster straight of a Brothers Grimm story.
+Well for starters you include kung fu heroes, a conspiracy to undermine the crown, Vatican spies, and a menacing monster straight from a Brothers Grimm story.
 What’s not to love?

-Taking place a few years prior to the French Revolution Brotherhood of the Wolf introduces us to Grégoire de Fronsac (Samuel Le Bihan), a knight and royal naturalist to King Louis XV, and his Native American companion Mani (Mark Dacascos), an Iroquois warrior/priest who is basically Kato to Fronsac’s Green Hornet, who have been sent by the King to capture or kill a beast that has been plaguing Gévaudan and the surrounding town.
+Taking place a few years prior to the French Revolution Brotherhood of the Wolf introduces us to Grégoire de Fronsac (Samuel Le Bihan), a knight and royal naturalist to King Louis XV, and his Native American companion Mani (Mark Dacascos), an Iroquois warrior/priest who is basically Kato to Fronsac’s Green Hornet, who has been sent by the King to capture or kill a beast that has been plaguing Gévaudan and the surrounding town.
 To establish our heroes as badasses the film has them encounter a group of men beating up an old man and his daughter, so Mani dismounts and proceeds to kick the living crap out of these guys.

 This opening action scene may lead viewers to believe that they are about to watch a period action film but that is not really the case, though the film does have several amazing fight sequences it’s really more a period mystery piece than it is an action film.
 Much of the film’s two and a half hour running time deals with Fronsac and Mani going to lavish dinner engagements, joining hunting parties to find the wolf that though useless in finding the beast does allow Fronsac time to flirt with the beautiful and innocent Marianne de Morangias (Émilie Dequenne) the daughter of a local count.
 And when he’s not chatting up young innocent girls he’s hanging out at the local brothel where he finds himself intrigued by the mysterious Sylvia (Monica Bellucci) who is an Italian courtesan that may know more of what’s going on than anybody else.